rotki/rotki/docs/usage_guide.rst

    :align: center

-For creating a local account press "Create New Account".
+For creating a local account press **Create Account**.
 If you already have a premium subscription, you can choose to associate this local account with your premium subscription via the use of api keys.

 If you want to restore an account using premium sync during the account creation, then you can **Enable premium**, and enable **Restore synced database** (:ref:`restore_backup_premium`), insert your **API Key** and the **secret** here.
 Api key and secret can be found in your account page at `rotki.com <https://rotki.com/>`__ .